Omenia/robotframework-zalenium-testenvironment/README.md

 ```
 ### Pass more configuration parameters for zalenium

 Zalenium is started with default parameters that include video recording.
-More parameters can be added to the start command in docker-compose.
+More parameters can be added to the start-command in docker-compose.
 See https://opensource.zalando.com/zalenium/#docker for list of available parameters.